-Democrats’ agenda hangs in balance as Pelosi, Biden scramble for support on infrastructure vote
+Divided Democrats barrel toward uncertain vote over $1 trillion infrastructure plan backed by Biden

 Liberal-leaning lawmakers, meanwhile, had called for delays as they hoped to finalize the second spending package, perhaps even through a Senate vote on the measure.
 Instead, Biden set out to try to negotiate a deal with Sinema and Manchin, resulting in a flurry of meetings and calls that stretched Pennsylvania Avenue over the past week.

 But the talks so far have only revealed the massive gap within the Democratic Party.
-Manchin and Sinema both appear to have floated at one point less than $2 trillion in spending along with significant new limits on that money, scaling back the universality of programs like free community college.
+Manchin and Sinema both appear to have floated significant cutbacks to Democrats’ $3.5 trillion package, including limits on that money that would scale back the universality of programs like free community college.
 Neither appears to support the exact tax increases Biden seeks, either.
-Manchin, in particular, also have opposed some of Democrats’ plans to fight climate change, believing that some of the proposals to boost clean energy could hamstring coal producers in the coal-heavy state of West Virginia.

-Publicly, though, the two centrists have said little, offering no clear indication as to the size of the package they would support — a silence that only has frustrated liberals.
-On Wednesday, Manchin opted instead to issue a fiery statement, saying he needed more time to negotiate a smaller package.
-His comments left many Democrats convinced that no deal is possible in the hours before the House’s infrastructure vote.
+In a statement Thursday, a spokesman for Sinema declined to share more about her positions, other than to say she had communicated her views directly with the White House.
+“While we do not negotiate through the press — because Sen. Sinema respects the integrity of those direct negotiations — she continues to engage directly in good-faith discussions with both President Biden and Sen. Schumer to find common ground,” said spokesman John LaBombard.

-“While I am hopeful that common ground can be found that would result in another historic investment in our nation, I cannot — and will not — support trillions in spending or an all or nothing approach that ignores the brutal fiscal reality our nation faces,” Manchin said.
-“There is a better way and I believe we can find it if we are willing to continue to negotiate in good faith.”
+Manchin, meanwhile, publicly has opposed some of Democrats’ plans to fight climate change, believing that some of the proposals to boost clean energy could hamstring coal producers in the coal-heavy state of West Virginia.
+A document leaked Thursday — first obtained by Politico, and later confirmed by The Washington Post — affirmed that Manchin this summer had communicated to Senate leaders he only supported a $1.5 trillion that significantly scaled back some of his fellow Democrats’ ambitions.